 An AP that sends a protected WUR frame shall follow the rules in 12.5.4.5 (BIP transmission) except that the AP shall:

-Select the appropriate integrity key associated to protected WUR frames, Key ID that is equal to 0, an IPNConstruct the AAD as defined in Figure 31-2 (AAD construction for WUR MPDUs).
+Select the appropriate integrity key associated to protected WUR frames (see 31.8 (Protected WUR frames), Key ID that is equal to the current Key ID value, and an IPN that is generated and partially included in the WUR frame as defined in 31.8.3.1 (Generation of the IPN by a WUR AP).

+Construct the AAD as defined in Figure 31-2 (AAD construction for WUR MPDUs).

-Compute an integrity value over the concatenation of AAD, and the Frame Body field (if present), and insert the truncated output into the MIC field of the WUR frame.
+Compute an integrity value over the concatenation of AAD, the Frame Body field (if present), and the IPN, and insert the truncated output into the MIC field of the WUR frame.
 The integrity value is computed using AES-128-CMAC.
 The 16-bit truncated output is the MIC.

 Transmit the protected WUR frame.